aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/matplotlib/1468-Basic Plots II - Histogram, Bar Plot, Pie Chart.md

-# Pie Chart
+## Pie Chart

 ### What is Pie Chart?

-* A pie chart (or a circle chart) is a circular statistical graphic, which is divided into slices(wedges) to illustrate numerical proportion.
+* A pie chart (or a circle chart) is a circular statistical graphic divided into slices(wedges) to illustrate numerical proportion.

-* Imagine a pizza where different slices contain different toppings.
-Bigger the slice, larger the amount of that topping is present.
+* Imagine a pizza where each slice contains a different topping.
+The bigger the slice, the larger the amount of a particular topping on the pizza.